-As shown on LOLP tab of CONF Appendix 4.2: ID EE Cost-Effectiveness, this results in a capacity contribution for customer generation exports equal to 3.0% of their nameplate capacity, prior to accounting for avoided line losses.
-By comparison, the 2021 IRP identified an annual capacity contribution of 13% for utility-scale solar resources in Idaho.
-The results are not directly comparable because customer generation exports are net of a customer's onsite demand and the utility-scale solar reflects a profile incorporating tracking technology, which increases its output in the morning and evening when LOLP is higher.
+As shown on Appendix 4.2: Export Credit Calculation, this results in the amount of capacity being provided from exported energy equal to 3.0% of their nameplate capacity, prior to accounting for avoided line losses.
+By comparison, the 2021 IRP identified that this value is 13% for large scale solar energy generation in Idaho.
+One of the key differences is that customer generation exports are sent to then grid after a customer uses the generation at its site.
+Large scale solar generation is also different, because it uses tracking technology where the panels are tilted to follow the sun throughout the day, which increases its generation in the morning and evening when LOLP is higher.